spiral/docs/http/lifecycle.md

 }
 ```

 > The IoC scopes can be nested, so all the functionality will work properly.
+However, aware that not all extensions will
+> allow nesting (you are not allowed create nested sessions yet).